 Justdiggit does not plant trees in the project areas, however: we bring trees back!
 In the past, there used to be many trees within these areas.
 Though, most trees have been cut down in order to be used as firewood or to make room for agriculture.
 The roots of many of these trees are still alive, causing the stumps of the trees to live like a kind of bush.
 We teach the farmers to make use of a technique called Farmer Managed Natural Regeneration (FMNR), or -as we like to call it- Kisiki Hai (‘living stump’ in Swahili).
 This technique helps to regrow the felled trees by pruning the bushes in a specific way and supports new, naturally occurring sprouts to grow big.
 Trees prevent drying of the soil since their roots can increase the retention of water in the soil.
 Besides, the shadow of the trees helps to decrease the soil temperature, reducing evaporation of water from the soil.
 Due to the enhanced water availability in the soil, more regreening will take place.
 Want to know more about this technique?
 Take a look at our work page!

 Can digging bunds have any negative effects?

-Before we start digging the bunds, we first examine the soil.
+Before starting to dig the bunds, we first examine the soil.
 The method of digging bunds preserves existing vegetation and/or root systems.
-Besides, we work in areas where the soil has degraded to such an extent that little grows or lives.
+Additionally, we work in areas where the soil has degraded to such an extent that little grows or lives.
 Thus, digging bunds has few negative effects.
 We can never rule it out completely, but the positive effects far outweigh the negative!

 What size are bunds?